 Inheritance in Colonial Virginia is another valuable resource.
 Many individuals died testate (or with a last will and testament) leaving clear instructions on estate distribution; however, many individuals died intestate (or without a will) leaving their estate to be divided according to the laws of succession.
 Familiarity with these laws is fundamental to the interpretation of records generated following a death and often enables the verification of undocumented relationships.

 Learn NC is a site developed by the University of North Carolina-Chapel Hill School of Education.
-This site is a digital textbook and it contains a wonderful timeline of the history of Colonial North Carolina.
+This site is a digital textbook and it contains a timeline of the history of Colonial North Carolina.
 The social, economic, and political context of an area can answer many genealogical questions.
 Learn NC also includes discussion of natural resources and the industries they inspired around North Carolina.

 Paul Heinegg’s Free African Americans of Virginia, North Carolina, South Carolina, Maryland and Delaware is an invaluable resource for anyone who descends from free people of color in the mid-Atlantic region.
 These abstracts include a wide variety of records and enable new researchers to see established family lines.
-Heinegg’s information is a starting point but all researchers should endeavor to collect original records and build a case independently.
+Heinegg’s information is a starting point but all researchers should endeavor to collect original records and build family histories independently.

 A common challenge for genealogists is accessing records in distant locations.
 Many of us are researching ancestors in states and counties far from where we currently live.
 One way to access records is to order them through interlibrary loan.
 The FamilySearch Catalog is quite extensive and contains a number of digitized collections in addition to microfilm that can be ordered for a small processing fee.